 US announces launch of International Religious Freedom Alliance

-The United States on Wednesday announced the launch of a 27-nation International Religious Freedom Alliance, which will try to adopt a collective approach in protecting and preserving religious freedom across the world.
-It is an Alliance of "like-minded partners who treasure, and fight for, international religious freedom for every human being", US Secretary of State Mike Pompeo said in his address during the formal launch.
+The US has announced the launch of a 27-nation International Religious Freedom Alliance, which will try to adopt a collective approach in protecting and preserving religious freedom across the world.
+It is an alliance of "like-minded partners who treasure, and fight for, international religious freedom for every human being", US Secretary of State Mike Pompeo said in his address during the formal launch.

-Among the prominent countries to join the alliance are Australia, Brazil, the United Kingdom, Israel, Ukraine, the Netherlands and Greece.
-"Defending the right of all people to live their lives according to their conscience is one of this administration's top priorities," Pompeo said in his address.

-"Indeed, we must affirm, and fight for, that truth now more than ever.
-More than eight in 10 people in the world today live where they cannot practice their faith freely," he said.
-"We condemn terrorists and violent extremists who target religious minorities, whether they are Yezidis in Iraq, Hindus in Pakistan, Christians in northeast Nigeria, or Muslims in Burma," Pompeo said.
+Among the prominent countries to join the alliance are Austria, Brazil, the United Kingdom, Israel, Ukraine, the Netherlands and Greece.
+"Defending the right of all people to live their lives according to their conscience is one of this administration's top priorities.
+Indeed, we must affirm, and fight for, that truth now more than ever.
+More than eight in 10 people in the world today live where they cannot practice their faith freely," " Pompeo said in his address on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)